Code-Institute-Submissions/1askfrsltn-ci_ms3_mos_JanResub/sbs_development_process.md

         flash("Registration successfull!")
         return redirect(url_for('user_dashboard', username=session["user"]))

+## HIDE BUTTONS FOR USERS WHO ARE NOT LOGGED IN
 89. On base.html hide links to buttons when you are not logged in:

         <ul class="right hide-on-med-and-down">